-- DRAB1201 Overhead distribution assets less than 33 kV (wires and poles) - DRAB1202 Underground distribution assets less than 33 kV (cables, ducts etc.) - DRAB1203 Distribution substations including transformers - DRAB1204 Overhead assets 33 kV and above (wires and towers / poles etc.) - DRAB1205 Underground assets 33 kV and above (cables, ducts etc.) - DRAB1206 Zone substations - DRAB1207 Easements - DRAB1208 Meters - DRAB1209 Other assets with long lives (please specify) - DRAB1210 Other assets with short lives (please specify) - DRAB13 Value of Capital Contributions or Contributed Assets
+- DRAB1201 Overhead distribution assets less than 33 kV (wires and poles) - DRAB1202 Underground distribution assets less than 33 kV (cables, ducts etc.) - DRAB1203 Distribution substations including transformers - DRAB1204 Overhead assets 33 kV and above (wires and towers / poles etc.) - DRAB1205 Underground assets 33 kV and above (cables, ducts etc.) - DRAB1206 Zone substations - DRAB1207 Easements - DRAB1208 Meters

+- DRAB1209 Other assets with long lives (please specify) - DRAB1210 Other assets with short lives (please specify) - DRAB13 Value of Capital Contributions or Contributed Assets

-These variables are a part of worksheet 3.3 Assets (RAB) and have been calculated using the AER Regulated Asset Base (RAB) Roll Forward Model (RFM).
-The exception is DRAB13 - Value of Capital Contributions or Contributed Assets, which was obtained directly from the Annual Performance (AP) RIN and/or supporting workings.
+These variables are a part of worksheet 3.3 Assets (RAB) and have been calculated using the AER Regulated Asset Base (RAB) Roll Forward Model Version 2 issued in December 2016 (referred to as RFM in this document).
+The exception is DRAB13 - Value of Capital Contributions or Contributed Assets, which was reported as zero.
+More details regarding DRAB13 are in Table 3.3.1 Demonstration of Compliance.